 Kwok Pui-lan and Francis Ching-wah Yip bring together an international cohort to discuss the relation between Christianity and Communism and the neoliberal economy, as well as civil disobedience, religion and social movements, and the roles of the churches in social conflict.
 This interdisciplinary volume showcases theological reflections by many scholars and activists in Hong Kong.

 KWOK Pui-lan is Dean’s Professor of Systematic Theology at Candler School of Theology, Emory University.
 She is a past president of the American Academy of Religion.
-An internationally known theologian, she is author and editor of many books, including Postcolonial Imagination and Feminist Theology and Occupy Religion: Theology of the Multitude (with Joerg Rieger).
-Her most recent edited volume is Asian and Asian American Women in Theology and Religion.

 Two distinguished theologians, Kwok Pui-Lan and Francis Ching-wah Yip, give due tribute to the resilience of Hongkongers and the endurance yet precarity of their protests.
 In collaboration with home and international interlocutors, The Hong Kong Protests and Political Theology is activism in print, in the proud tradition of liberation theologies.

 A fine example of contextual theology in Asia 2.0 enhanced by postcolonial thinking.
 A must-read for everybody interested in political theology in intercultural perspective.

 Political theology is always a living theology attached to particular life experiences.
 This volume has contributed to a vital political theology developed from the struggles of all types of people in Hong Kong through their life and death witness.
 It’s challenging and full of inspiration.